helloaditya04/ML_CSE-35_23053793/23. Feature Engineering/README.md

 Good features = Better models.
 Feature engineering is often the most impactful step in the ML pipeline — more so than tuning hyperparameters or switching algorithms.

-It requires domain knowledge + creativity + experimentation to do wel
+It requires domain knowledge + creativity + experimentation to do well.